Agenus: Key partners and deals

-Ludwig Cancer Research: 4-Antibody had been working on the checkpoint targets for several years in collaboration with Ludwig Cancer Research, one of the world's most renowned institutions for research into cancer and the immune system.
-The leader of the Ludwig collaborative laboratory at Memorial Sloan Kettering Cancer Center, Jedd Wolchok, is recognized as one of immuno-oncology's leading pioneers.

 In March 2012, GlaxoSmithKline acquired two extra rights in the two firms' agreement to use Agenus' QS-21 Stimulon adjuvant.
 The rights give GSK the first right in negotiation of purchase of Agenus or their assets, the rights expired in 2017 after five years had lapsed.

+In June 2025, Agenus entered into a strategic collaboration with Zydus Lifesciences valued at up to $141 million.
+Under the agreement, Agenus transferred its biologics manufacturing facilities in Emeryville and Berkeley, California, to a new Zydus subsidiary, Zylidac Bio LLC, for an upfront payment of $75 million.
+The deal also included a $16 million equity investment by Zydus in Agenus common stock and up to $50 million in potential milestone payments.
+Additionally, Zydus obtained exclusive rights to develop and commercialize the botensilimab and balstilimab (BOT/BAL) combination therapy in India and Sri Lanka, with Agenus eligible for a 5% royalty on net sales.
+The transaction was formally closed in January 2026.

 Product descriptions

 Checkpoint modulators (CPMs) interfere with cancers’ ability to “hijack” natural immune defense systems.
 To protect the body against disease, but without attacking healthy cells, the immune system uses multiple “checkpoint” systems.
 Some checkpoints stimulate immune responses while others inhibit them.
 Cancer cells can evolve means to evade checkpoints, and CPMs can reverse that effect, helping the immune system better fight the cancer.

 Agenus has programs targeting the checkpoint modulators GITR, OX40, CTLA-4, LAG-3, TIM-3 and PD-1.
 The company is expanding that portfolio by using a proprietary process to generate fully human therapeutic antibody drug candidates.
 The platform is a high-throughput approach incorporating IgG format human antibody libraries expressed in mammalian B-lineage cells.

 The Prophage series of patient-specific cancer vaccine candidates can also enhance the immune system's response to tumors.
 Because each cancer is unique, the vaccine is derived from the patient's own tumor sample.
 To process these samples, Agenus has established a multi-product "good manufacturing practices" facility, which has already helped process over 1,000 tumor samples from across the globe.

 The company's QS-21 Stimulon® adjuvant platform strengthens and broadens immune responses to antigens on cancers or foreign invaders’ surfaces.
 Agenus has multiple partnerships around this product to study its effects with vaccines for diseases including Alzheimer's, melanoma, and malaria.
 In October 2013, GlaxoSmithKline and Agenus announced positive data from an 18-month follow-up of GSK's RTS,S malaria vaccine with QS21-Stimulon.
 GSK stated that the treatment was working well enough to support a regulatory filing.
 RTS,S is the most advanced vaccine for malaria in development.

 Agenus is the sole US-manufacturer of a patented and FDA-approved triterpene glycoside extract known as (QS-21, Matrix M), which is a key component in the manufacturing of the Oxford–AstraZeneca COVID-19 as well as the Novavax COVID-19 vaccines.
 Supplies are tightly controlled, and the US has invoked the US Defence Production Act to preserve vaccine raw materials for its own companies.